MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-bans.md

 # Player ban system

-The player ban feature allows you to restrict access to the game for certain players that break the rules.
+The player ban feature allows you to restrict access to the game for certain players who break the rules.
 > [!NOTE]
 > Bans can be temporary or permanent.

-The following tutorial shows you how to utilize the ban system using the PlayFab API and Game Manager.
+The following tutorial shows you how to utilize the ban system, using the PlayFab API and Game Manager.

 ## Identify